 - Repeat the above cycle 10 times.

 Adopting the basic tenets of a healthy lifestyle can go a long way in helping you cruise for a snooze.
 First up?
 Exercise.

 Eating right is crucial, too.
-Limit your consumption of saturated fat, since new research suggests that eating too much could mess with your body’s sleep-wake cycle.
+Limit your consumption of greasy, heavy foods before bed, since they can cause acid reflux or heartburn and mess with your body’s sleep-wake cycle.